adithya-bhat-b/analytical_dashboard/README.md

    ```
    alter user postgres_user CREATEDB;
    grant all privileges on database dashboard to postgres_user;
-   grant all privileges on database dashboard to postgres_user;
+   grant all privileges on database dashboard_prod to postgres_user;
    ```

 4. Change the settings.dev and settings.prod database details